eccenca/cmem-plugin-python/README-public.md

 # cmem-plugin-python

-Write ad-hoc transformations with evaluated Python source code.
+Write ad-hoc transformations and workflow tasks with Python.

 This is a plugin for [eccenca](https://eccenca.com) [Corporate Memory](https://documentation.eccenca.com).